h6w/freeDiameter/README.md

     # Default : NO DEFAULT
     #TLS_Cred = "<x509 certif file.PEM>" , "<x509 private key file.PEM>";
     TLS_Cred = "/etc/ssl/certs/freeDiameter.pem", "/etc/ssl/private/freeDiameter.key";

     # Certificate authority / trust anchors
     # The file containing the list of trusted Certificate Authorities (PEM list)
     # (This parameter is passed to gnutls_certificate_set_x509_trust_file function)
     # The directive can appear several times to specify several files.
     # Default : GNUTLS default behavior
     #TLS_CA = "<file.PEM>";

     # Certificate Revocation List file
     # The information about revoked certificates.
     # The file contains a list of trusted CRLs in PEM format.
 They should have been verified before.
     # (This parameter is passed to gnutls_certificate_set_x509_crl_file function)
     # Note: openssl CRL format might have interoperability issue with GNUTLS format.
     # Default : GNUTLS default behavior
     #TLS_CRL = "<file.PEM>";

     # GNU TLS Priority string
     # This string allows to configure the behavior of GNUTLS key exchanges
     # algorithms.
 See gnutls_priority_init function documentation for information.
     # You should also refer to the Diameter required TLS support here:
     #   http://tools.ietf.org/html/rfc6733#section-13.1
     # Default : "NORMAL"
     # Example: TLS_Prio = "NONE:+VERS-TLS1.1:+AES-128-CBC:+RSA:+SHA1:+COMP-NULL";
     #TLS_Prio = "NORMAL";

     # Diffie-Hellman parameters size
     # Set the number of bits for generated DH parameters
     # Valid value should be 768, 1024, 2048, 3072 or 4096.
     # (This parameter is passed to gnutls_dh_params_generate2 function,
     # it usually should match RSA key size)
     # Default : 1024
     #TLS_DH_Bits = 1024;

     # Alternatively, you can specify a file to load the PKCS#3 encoded
     # DH parameters directly from.
 This accelerates the daemon start
     # but is slightly less secure.
 If this file is provided, the
     # TLS_DH_Bits parameters has no effect.
     # Default : no default.
     #TLS_DH_File = "<file.PEM>";

     ##############################################################
     ##  Timers configuration

     # The Tc timer of this peer.
     # It is the delay before a new attempt is made to reconnect a disconnected peer.
     # The value is expressed in seconds.
 The recommended value is 30 seconds.
     # Default: 30
     #TcTimer = 30;

     # The Tw timer of this peer.
     # It is the delay before a watchdog message is sent, as described in RFC 3539.
     # The value is expressed in seconds.
 The default value is 30 seconds.
 Value must
     # be greater or equal to 6 seconds.
 See details in the RFC.
     # Default: 30
     #TwTimer = 30;

     ##############################################################
     ##  Applications configuration

     # Disable the relaying of Diameter messages?
     # For messages not handled locally, the default behavior is to forward the
     # message to another peer if any is available, according to the routing
     # algorithms.
 In addition the "0xffffff" application is advertised in CER/CEA
     # exchanges.
     # Default: Relaying is enabled.
     #NoRelay;

     # Number of server threads that can handle incoming messages at the same time.
     # Default: 4
     #AppServThreads = 4;

+    # Number of server threads that can handle incoming message routing at the same time.
+    # Default: 1
+    #RoutingInThreads = 1;

+    # Number of server threads that can handle outgoing message routing at the same time.
+    # Default: 1
+    #RoutingOutThreads= 1;

+    # Maximum size of the incoming queue (messages queued after accepting
+    # them from the network) before blocking
+    # Default: 20
+    #IncomingQueueLimit = 20;

+    # Maximum size of the outgoing queue (messages queued for sending to
+    # the network) before blocking
+    # Default: 30
+    #OutgoingQueueLimit = 30;

+    # Maximum size of the local queue (messages queued for local handling)
+    # before blocking
+    # Default: 25
+    #LocalQueueLimit = 25;

     # Other applications are configured by loaded extensions.

     ##############################################################
     ##  Extensions configuration

     #  The freeDiameter framework merely provides support for
     # Diameter Base Protocol.
 The specific application behaviors,
     # as well as advanced functions, are provided
     # by loadable extensions (plug-ins).
     #  These extensions may in addition receive the name of a
     # configuration file, the format of which is extension-specific.
     #
     # Format: